die90s/HACK-2025/README.md

 npm install
 ```

+8. In `frontend/src/App.js` change the host name in `IMAGE_URL` constant to the one that corresponds to the ESP camera.

-8. Start the frontend by running
+9. Start the frontend by running
 ```
 npm start
 ```

-9. Open Thonny IDE and connect Raspberry Pi Pico 2 W
+10. Open Thonny IDE and connect Raspberry Pi Pico 2 W

-10. Modify `pico/main.py` to have valid credentials (WiFi and MQTT)
+11. Modify `pico/main.py` to have valid credentials (WiFi and MQTT)

-11. Upload files in `pico` directory to Pico
+12. Upload files in `pico` directory to Pico

-12. Run `main.py`
+13. Run `main.py` from computer, or connect pico to external battery